janpkrs97/SeeingIsBelievingUNITY/README.md

 # SeeingIsBelievingUNITY

 ************************************************************
-Developed by Jan Philipp Kraus
-In Conjunction with SyncVR Medical, Erasmus MC & Medical VR A Graduation Project
+Developed by Jan Philipp Kraus in conjunction with SyncVR Medical, Erasmus MC & Medical VR.
+A graduation project for CMD Game Design.
 ************************************************************

 The project's aim is to improve preoperative experiences for forehead flap for nasal reconstruction patients, resulting in better postoperative outcomes.